Continuous Living Cover

 Over GLBW’s first decade, a strong framework of regional collaborations was established around five types of CLC cropping strategies: agroforestry, cover crops, perennial biomass, perennial forage, and perennial grains.
 Our work is still framed by these strategies with a few minor shifts to better reflect our current foci with active partners and to update descriptive language.
 Of course, there is much more work to be done than what GLBW can touch.
 Other organizations provide deeper-dive information, technical assistance, and networking around particular crops and systems.
 GLBW endeavors to address timely opportunities and challenges with its partners and to augment and strengthen their efforts.

 The five types of CLC cropping strategies are defined below.
-More information can be found in our CLC Manual.
+More information can be found through our CLC 101 course and in our our 2015 CLC Manual.

 Agroforestry